 Figure 12 Bar chart colour-coded according to status

 - Hover and Click Interaction: Like the map, the bar chart also displays detailed information when it is hovered over by the user which can be seen in Figure 10.
-Clicking on the bar chart will also bring the map to the location of the selected project.
+Clicking on the bar chart will also center and zoom the map to the location of the selected project.